A1pha4/Electricity_Bill_Calculator/README.md

 Your inputs should be valid and follow the on screen prompts.

 ### Contributing
 If you'd like to contribute, please fork the repository and then create a pull request.
-See contributing file.
+See [CONTRIBUTING](https://github.com/A1pha4/Electricity_Bill_Calculator/blob/main/CONTRIBUTING.md) file.

 ### License
 This project is licensed under the MIT License.
-See licence file.
+See [LICENSE](https://github.com/A1pha4/Electricity_Bill_Calculator/blob/main/LICENSE) file.

 ### Authors and Acknowledgments
 Owen Murunga, Joseph Ochieng, Amos Nzuki, Deche Wilson, Tamima Shee, Joseph Matiko, James Kiala, Abdulkadir Said.